CarlQLange/chatgpt-arcana.el/readme.md

 There are various interactive functions available, such as `chatgpt-jedi-replace-region`, `chatgpt-insert-at-point`, and more.
 Certain ones even have functionality.

 ## Requirements

 You will need to have an API key from OpenAI’s GPT-3 language model to use this package, and set it as `chatgpt-jedi-api-key`.
 You can sign up for an API key on the OpenAI website.
 Depending on how much you use the package, the API cost may vary.

+I strongly recommend setting a low usage limit on your account to stop runaway spending.
+The default model is quite cheap but it costs nothing to be prudent.

 ## Credits

 This package was developed by Carl Lange with judicious help from ChatGPT.

 ## License